tos-kamiya/picaf/README.md

 pip install picaf
 ```

-If you get a ModuleNotFoundError when you run the picaf,
+If you get a ModuleNotFoundError when you run `picaf`,

 ```sh
 $ picaf -h